MicrosoftDocs/microsoft-academic-services/academic-services/graph/import-magclass.md

 ## Import MagClass.py notebook

-In this section, you import MagClass.py notebook to Azure Databricks workspace.
+In this section, you will import the MagClass.py notebook to Azure Databricks workspace.
 You could run this utility notebook from other notebooks later.

-1. Download `samples/pyspark/MagClass.py` in MAG dataset to local drive.
+1. Download `samples/pyspark/MagClass.py` in MAG dataset to your local drive.

 1. In the [Azure portal](https://portal.azure.com), go to the Azure Databricks service that you created, and select **Launch Workspace**.